 The passage of a black and white photo is mainly based on two techniques:

 - The retouching of the contrast and brightness of certain areas of the image.

 - The retouching of the brightness of certain colors of the image.

-Process a Black & White photo in Capture One Pro
+Process a Black & White photo in CO Pro

 The retouching of the brightness of certain colors of the image (technique n ° 2) is specific to the conversion of an image in black and white.
 In some software applications you can apply color filters, the effect of which is similar to the color filters used for silver photography.